Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Discussion

 \subsection{Link-prober identification is versatile to various probers}

-In Linkbait, we identify a host as a link-prober if it repeatedly creates flows to reach every hop of a link.
-The identification is feasible because the fact that a link-prober can only fetch informations of one hop in a link every time he requests if he wants to obtain link information towards the target area.
+In Linkbait, we identify a IoT device as a link-prober if it repeatedly creates flows to reach every hop of a link.
+The identification is feasible because a link-prober can only fetch informations of one hop in a link every time he requests if he wants to obtain link information towards the target area.

-As we have mentioned, the adversary uses network diagnostic tools to collect link information of the network.
+The adversary uses network diagnostic tools to collect link information of the network.
 The most significant characteristic of these tools is that it probes only one hop every time.
-This is due to the intrinsical nature of Internet routing protocols that packets will be informed the next hop only after reaching a router.
 Since a link-prober has no idea where his packet will be directed, he must query hops in the link repeatedly using tools like traceroute.
 Hence, the probing flows reveal the same feature no matter which network diagnostic tools are used.

-In addition to that, it is the complicated hop discovering pattern, which the adversary must obey, that reliefs the real-time reacting requirement for Linkbait.
-Since the adversary requires a comparatively long time to discover an entire link, Linkbait has enough time to perform traffic analysis and identify the probers before real links are disclosed.